Covfefe: When a typo goes viral

 Some of his more recent tweets got in the lower tens of thousands of retweets.

-The tweet was finally deleted at about 5.50 a.m.
+The tweet was finally deleted about 5.50 a.m.
 ET Wednesday.

 It seemed like the President was going to complain about the press -- something he's wont to do -- but it wasn't part of a Twitter rant.
 It was his first tweet in 20 hours (the last one was a retweet of a Fox News article saying Jared Kushner did not suggest opening Russian communications channel, citing an anonymous source.)